Mwahhid/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-Sentiment Analysis Program that predicts whether a review is positive or negative.
+Sentiment Analysis Program written using Python that predicts whether a review is positive or negative.

 There are two models for binary classification of text.
 The first model uses a Forward Propagation Neural Network while the second model is an XGBoost Decision Tree.